Concierge ABA

 Fostering SOCIAL AWARENESS in children with autism

 The literature is replete with considerations for developing social skills, although little attention is devoted to the development of social awareness.
-A discussion of 'social awareness' as a critical domain in early intervention for children with autism is concerned with establishing the relevance of others, i.e., establishing others as a point of reference in order to enhance learning as a function of increased engagement.
+A discussion of 'social awareness' as a critical domain in early intervention for children with autism should have as its focus establishing the relevance of others, i.e., establishing others as a point of reference in order to enhance learning as a function of increased engagement.
 Common exercises can be appropriated for different purposes, including the development of social awareness.
 Thus, matching exercises can be used teach children to track someone’s index finger, eye-gaze, to scan large arrays of stimuli, and search for objects that are not immediately available (retrieving objects from a distance).

 In the example below, matching is used as a vehicle for fostering social awareness: